zmykevin/A-Visual-Attention-Grounding-Neural-Model/README.md

 ```
 You need to define at least four things in order to run this code: the directory for the dataset, the directory to save the trained model, the source language, and the target language.
 The languages that our model can work with include: English=> "en", German->"de" and French->“fr”.

+To test a trained model on a test dataset, you can run `test_multimodal.py` and `test_monomodal.py` respectively to evaluate the trained multimodal NMT and trained text-only NMT.
+You need to modify the parameters in the block of "User Defined Area" according to your own situation.
+The way to define each parameter is the same as that defined in the training process.

 We have the Preprocessed Multi30K Dataset available in this [link](https://drive.google.com/drive/folders/1G645SexvhMsLPJhPAPBjc4FnNF7v3N6w?usp=sharing), which can be downloaded to train the model.

-__Last Updated: 5/28/2018__
+__Last Updated: 8/24/2018__
 ### To be Added
-1. Code and Introduction on how to use trained model to test.
-2. Introduction on how to prepare your own dataset to train the model
+1. Introduction on how to prepare your own dataset to train the model
-3. Create the script to generate full automatic evaluation results.
+2. Create the script to generate full automatic evaluation results.
+3. Attach the link to the arxiv version of our paper and the IKEA Dataset